Changuion: Origins in France

+Migration and establishment in the Netherlands

+One of the Dutch branches of the family sprang from a son of Pierre Changuion referred to above at the massacre of Wassy.
+This branch settled directly in Leiden in the Netherlands after leaving Wassy in 1686, and became involved in the textile industry.
+They would eventually produce lawyer, writer and administrator, Pierre-Jean Changuion (1763-1820), who was appointed as governor of the Colony of Curaçao and Dependencies in 1804.
+In the nineteenth century, this branch became extinct in the male line.

-One of the Dutch branches of the Changuion family, from which sprouted the South African branch, started with Jean Changuion, who was born in Vitry-le-Francois in 1660 and settled in Halle (Saale) in Germany where he died in 1700.
-His son François (1694-1777) was baptised in Frankfurt (Oder) in 1694 and moved to Amsterdam in about 1717 where he was burgher and bookdealer.
+Another of the Dutch branches of the Changuion family, from which the South African branch also descends, came from a son of the above-mentioned Pierre Changuion, also called Pierre, who was buried in Wassy in 1634.
+A grandson of this Pierre, named Daniel Changuion, was born in Wassy in 1630 and settled in Vitry-le-Francois as a merchant.
+After the revocation of the Edict of Nantes, Daniel Changuion moved to Halle (Saale) in Germany with his son, Jean who was born in Vitry around 1660.
+One of Jean's sons, François (1694-1777) was baptised in Frankfurt (Oder) in 1694 and moved to Amsterdam in about 1717 where he was burgher and bookdealer.
 In 1724 Francois established a printing house, which would become very successful.

+Elevation to nobility and controversy

-His grandson François Daniël (1766-1850) was elevated to the Dutch nobility on 16 September 1815 due to his role as secretary of the provisional government of the Netherlands (the Triumvirate under Van Hogendorp) in 1813.
-Thanks to his role as secretary, he is considered one of the founders of the Kingdom of the Netherlands.
-Through his elevation to the nobility, he and his descendants were allowed to use the predicate jonkheer and jonkvrouw.
-(In addition, as a member of the nobility, he was given the right to bear a crown in the crest of his coat of arms.)
+One of Francois' grandsons, François Daniël Changuion (1766-1850), was elevated to the Dutch nobility on 16 September 1815 due to his role as secretary of the provisional government of the Netherlands (the Triumvirate under Van Hogendorp) in 1813.
+As such, he is considered one of the founders of the Kingdom of the Netherlands.
+His ennoblement allowed him and his descendants to use the predicate jonkheer and jonkvrouw.
+As a member of the nobility, he was granted the right to bear a crown in the crest of his coat of arms.

 In 1823, F.D.
-Changuion was in absentia found guilty of fraud by a court.
-Two years later, in 1825, a list of the persons belonging to the nobility was compiled for the first time in the Netherlands.
+Changuion was convicted in absentia of fraud.
+Two years later, in 1825, the first list of the persons belonging to the nobility was compiled in the Netherlands.
 Only F.D.
-Changuion's children born before 27 February 1823 (the date of his sentencing), and not he, were named on this list.
-These children remained part of the nobility, and could therefore pass their nobility down to their descendants.
-This is also the current point of view of the High Council of Nobility of the Netherlands.
+Changuion's children born before 27 February 1823 (the date of his sentencing), and not himself, were named on this list.
+These children remained part of the nobility, and could pass this status on to their descendants.
+This continues to be the official view of the High Council of Nobility in the Netherlands.

-Briët argued in 2019 that a decision that implied that F.D.
-Changuion was stripped of his noble status, was never taken.
-Moreover disbarment from the nobility is not based on any statutory regulation or other legal grounds, according to Briët.
-This opinion of Briët is not shared by everyone.
-F.D.
-Changuion was generally considered to no longer belong to the Dutch nobility after 1825.
+However, legal scholar Briët argued in 2019 that no formal decision stripping F.D.
+Changuion of his nobility was ever made, and that such a removal has no statutory or legal basis.
+Nevertheless, this view is not universally shared; F.D.
+Changuion is generally considered to have lost his noble status after 1825.